 - The Widow Clicquot: The Story of a Champagne Empire and the Woman Who Ruled It

-And as you’ll see here, there are tons more books on champagne which you can easily order online.
-If you run a bit of a book club, perhaps you can make your next book one of these and discuss it over some champas on the 20th of Oct?
+There are tons more books on champagne which you can easily order online.
+If you run a bit of a book club, perhaps you can make your next book one of these and discuss it over some champas on the 19th of Oct?

 4. Learn how to sabre a bottle open